jamesaoverton/ontoden-deploy/README.md

 # ontoden deploy

-Here are scripts to get [ontoden](https://github.com/ontoden) tools (so far just [Ontobee](https://github.com/ontoden/ontobee)) running on your own machine.
+Here are scripts to get [ontoden](https://github.com/ontoden) tools running on your machine.
+So far [Ontobee](https://github.com/ontoden/ontobee) and [OntoFox](https://code.google.com/p/ontofox).

 You have two installation options: a local virtual machine or your own server.
-Once that's running, there are some manual steps required to load ontologies.
+Once that's running, there are some manual steps required to load more ontologies.

 ## Local Virtual Machine